mikedfunk/CI-Authentication/README.md

 2. [Install this spark](http://getsparks.org/packages/ci_authentication/versions/HEAD/show)
 2. Edit **config/ci_authentication.php** with the proper stuff like redirect urls, etc.
 3. Import **setup.sql** in PHPMyAdmin or something
-4. Load the spark: ```$this->load->spark('ci_authentication/1.1.8');```
+4. Load the spark: ```$this->load->spark('ci_authentication/x.x.x');```

-*NOTE: If cloning this directly, be sure to also clone [CI Alerts](https://github.com/mikedfunk/CI-Alerts) version 1.1.4 as a spark and load it.
+*NOTE: Be sure to also clone [CI Alerts](https://github.com/mikedfunk/CI-Alerts) version 1.1.4 as a spark and load it.
 CI Alerts are required for CI Authentication.
-The spark format requires this already as a dependency.*
+The spark format requires this as a dependency, but double-check that you have it.*

 Restrict
 ----------------------------